Top 9 Things You Must Know About Naproxen

 Be sure to alert your pharmacist and physician of all of the medications you take, so that they can screen for clinically significant drug interactions with naproxen, even if you buy it over-the-counter.

 Over 400 drugs are known to interact with naproxen.
-Naproxen also has three food and alcohol interactions you should take note of and discuss with your pharmacist.
+Naproxen also has several food and alcohol interactions you should take note of and discuss with your pharmacist.
 You can also review significant disease interactions that may be affected by the use of naproxen, like high blood pressure.

-Be sure to check drug interactions with all of your prescription, over-the-counter, and vitamin or herbal products, too.
+Always check drug interactions with all of your prescription, over-the-counter, and vitamin or herbal products, too.

 9. Avoid All NSAIDs Late in Pregnancy